MSameerAmj/Python-Adventure-Game/README.md

 The game will restore your last saved state from Saved_Game.json.
 Ensure that Saved_Game.json is in the same directory as the game script.

+SAMPLE GAMEPLAY 2:

+---- Gameplay Menu ----

+==> What would you like to do? play

+Do you want to Load previos Game?
+(Y/N) n
+==> You are at enterance

+The grand entrance looms with towering stone arches, dim torchlight flickering along cold walls, while a wooden door to the north, guarding the unknown beyond.

+Enter: move north

+==> You moved to courtyard

+==> The courtyard, ringed by stone walls and overgrown gardens, holds a crumbling fountain, with red velvet curtains to the west leading further into the castle.To the North there is a heavy rusty iron_gate.
+Do not Try to go east!!

+Enter: look

+==> The courtyard, ringed by stone walls and overgrown gardens, holds a crumbling fountain, with red velvet curtains to the west leading further into the castle.To the North there is a heavy rusty iron_gate.
+Do not Try to go east!!

+==> There is a map that could lead to some treasure buried in the mountains.
+==> There is a torch on the wooden table.
+==> There is a rusty iron_gate.
+==> There is a key, it could be for something very important.

+Enter: take key

+==> key added to inventory

+Enter: take torch

+==> torch added to inventory

+Enter: take map

+==> map added to inventory

+Enter: move west

+==>  There is no light, get some fire or sunlight to see

+Enter: use torch

+==> torch opened

+Enter: move west

+==> You moved to throne room

+==> The grand throne room, with a large stone throne at the far end, To the South you can see some books through a slightly opened door.
+North goes to a bedroom

+Enter: move south

+==> You moved to library

+==> A room filled with books, with a large wooden desk in the center.
+To the North, is Throne Room

+Enter: look

+==> A room filled with books, with a large wooden desk in the center.
+To the North, is Throne Room

+==> There is a book on a large wooden desk.

+Enter: take book

+==> book added to inventory

+Enter: use book

+==> Cannot open it!
+There must be something very strange to see what inside!

+Enter: move north

+==> You moved to throne room

+==> The grand throne room, with a large stone throne at the far end, To the South you can see some books through a slightly opened door.
+North goes to a bedroom

+Enter: move east

+==> You moved to courtyard

+==> The courtyard, ringed by stone walls and overgrown gardens, holds a crumbling fountain, with red velvet curtains to the west leading further into the castle.To the North there is a heavy rusty iron_gate.
+Do not Try to go east!!

+Enter: use map

+==> What there is a riddle on the map, Solve it if you could

+Enter: solve

+==> Once in a minute, twice in a moment, but never in years.
+What it is? m

+==> woah !
+You solved the riddle, but there is nothing inside the book

+Enter: move west

+==> You moved to throne room

+==> The grand throne room, with a large stone throne at the far end, To the South you can see some books through a slightly opened door.
+North goes to a bedroom

+Enter: move north

+==> You moved to bedroom

+==> A cozy bedroom, with a large bed in the center.
+To the North there is a curtain on a window,seems like something behind curtains.
+Enter: look

+==> A cozy bedroom, with a large bed in the center.
+To the North there is a curtain on a window,seems like something behind curtains.
+==> There is a lever on the wall, with a keyhole beside the lever.
+==> Something is shining, a gold_key.

+Enter: take gold_key

+==> gold_key added to inventory

+Enter: take lever

+==> Cannot add lever in inventory

+Enter: use lever

+==> Item not in inventory!

+Enter: use gold_key

+==> lever opened

+Enter: move south

+==> You moved to throne room

+==> The grand throne room, with a large stone throne at the far end, To the South you can see some books through a slightly opened door.
+North goes to a bedroom

+Enter: move east

+==> You moved to courtyard

+==> The courtyard, ringed by stone walls and overgrown gardens, holds a crumbling fountain, with red velvet curtains to the west leading further into the castle.To the North there is a heavy rusty iron_gate.
+Do not Try to go east!!

+Enter: use key

+==> iron_gate opened

+Enter: move south

+==> There is a wall to the south of courtyard.
+Cannot go ahead!

+Enter: move north

+==> You moved to armory

+==> The armory, lined with rows of glistening swords and battered shields, exudes a metallic scent, with a heavy wooden gate to the north leading to the battlements beyond.

+Enter: move north

+==> You moved to exit

+==> WOOHOOO!!
+You are outside the castle

+==> Do You want to play Again?
+(Y/N) y

+SAMPLE GAMEPLAY 2